 The Nunley model was so successful that during the 1950s others began building their own versions.
-Treasure Island Restaurant & Arcade and it's adjoining amusement park Kiddy City was built in Douglaston on an undeveloped stretch of Northern Blvd, across the street from Alley Pond Park.
+Treasure Island Restaurant & Arcade and its adjoining amusement park Kiddy City was built in Douglaston on an undeveloped stretch of Northern Blvd, across the street from Alley Pond Park.
 Opening in 1955, the park was 25 acres including both adult and kiddie rides, and a miniature golf course.
 Advertisements boasted they had "the most modern rides".
-It thrived for a good ten years, but closed in 1964 after a devastating fire which destroyed the Treasure Island building.
-While the amusement park itself was unscathed, it remained closed for a couple of years while the owners pondered it's future.
+It thrived for a good ten years but closed in 1964 after a devastating fire that destroyed the Treasure Island building.
+While the amusement park itself was unscathed, it remained closed for a couple of years while the owners pondered its future.
 Some accounts claim that one or two of the rides may have continued to run via independent operators.
-Treasure Island was the main moneymaker for the complex, able to remain open year round and during rain days when the amusement park was closed.
-Deciding they did not have enough money to rebuild a new restaurant, nor enough to pay for their insurance premiums which increased due to the fire, the owners sold off the amusement park rides and instead reinvested in the mini golf course.
+Treasure Island was the main moneymaker for the complex, able to remain open year-round and during rainy days when the amusement park was closed.
+Deciding they did not have enough money to rebuild a new restaurant, nor enough to pay for their insurance premiums which increased due to the fire, the owners sold off the amusement park rides and instead reinvested in the mini-golf course.
 The site of the amusement park was converted into a successful driving range.

-Peter Pan Playland opened on Emmons Ave in Sheepshead Bay in 1954 and lasted until the mid 70s.
+Peter Pan Playland opened on Emmons Ave in Sheepshead Bay in 1954 and lasted until the mid-70s.
 The park was built on a block that was not zoned to allow amusements.
-One third of the block was zoned for retail stores while the other two thirds was zoned for residential homes.
-While Perter Pan Playland owned the entire block, the city refused to allow it to expand onto the half of the block that was zoned residential, nor would they allow it to be used as a parking lot.
+One-third of the block was zoned for retail stores while the other two-thirds was zoned for residential homes.
+While Peter Pan Playland owned the entire block, the city refused to allow it to expand onto the half of the block that was zoned residential, nor would they allow it to be used as a parking lot.
 The owners had hoped to eventually expand onto the rest of the block with adult rides.
 As it was, the city just barely tolerated the park existing on land zoned for stores.
 According to some Sheepshead Bay residents, the owners of the park finally gave up and sold the block.

 By the beginning of the new millennium, the last of the roadside amusement parks were on their way out.
-They were a product of the post war baby boom which ended in 1964.
+They were a product of the post-war baby boom which ended in 1964.
 That meant that by 1970 business was dropping off, especially for the kiddie parks that had no adult rides.
 The parks that held on faced an even bigger challenge. initially built in the middle of nowhere, they were eventually surrounded by a residential neighborhood.
 And as City Hall pointed out to developer Joe Sitt when he wanted to build condos in the middle of Coney Island's amusement parks, residents and amusements do not get along.
 Even those who knowingly moved next door to an amusement park believed their rights were being violated by the park's noise and hubbub.
 Politicians did their part to pacify these residents and rid the city of these parks with regulations and taxes, making their operations nearly unprofitable.
-And the final straw, the once cheap property these parks were built on became very valuable.
+And the final straw, the once-cheap property these parks were built on became very valuable.
 This combination eventually forced the decision for these parks to close.
 But another consideration was the generation of amusement parks that followed them.
 The theme parks.
 And yes, New York City did have one of them.
-For story of New York's Disneland, read part three here: